Frequenty asked questions (FAq)

 As an existing member of Centrestage Children’s Agency, am I guaranteed entry into Ian White Management when I turn 20?

 No. Entry into the adult agency will depend upon your skill level, training undertaken and our assessment of your professionalism.
-Some concessions are made for young performers – both by us in the agency and by industry professionals – but those concessions necessarily cease to be extended to adult performers.
+Some concessions are made for young performers – both by us in the agency and by industry professionals in general – but those concessions do not extended to professional adult actors.
 We therefore have to be sure that you are ready to follow through your commitment to performing as a career and that you will represent the adult agency in a positive and professional light.
+The majority of IWM actors are graduates of three-year acting degree courses such as NIDA, WAAPA, and VCA, and therefore the competition level increases exponentially.
 Decisions are made on an individual basis.